CySpyMaiden/CySpyDosTool/README.md

 Features:

-Customizable target IP/URL and port.
+Customizable target IP/URL and port,
-Adjustable packet size and number of threads.
+Adjustable packet size and number of threads,
-Simple user interface via command line.
+Simple user interface via command line,
 Fallback to manually input the target IP when DNS resolution fails.

 Clone the repository: